pedrolamarao/metal/multiboot2/README.md

 }
 ```

-### Inspect Multiboot2 information list
+## traverse multiboot information

-Objective: iterate the Multiboot2 information list and inspect each item.
+Objective: iterate the Multiboot information list and inspect each item.

 We assume the program has done whatever is necessary to jump into procedures defined in C++.